gpsoft/clonya/README.md

                     :optimizations :none
                     ;; asset-path controls url path from where ;; JS files are loaded.
-                    ;; it's impotant in non-optimization mode
-                    ;; because we have many JS files other than ;; clonya.js.
+                    ;; It's impotant in non-optimized mode build ;; because we have many JS files ;; not just clonya.js.
                     :asset-path "js/compiled/out"
                     :output-to "resources/public/js/compiled/clonya.js"
                     :output-dir "resources/public/js/compiled/out"
                     :source-map-timestamp true}

+         ;; Compiler hooks for Figwheel.
          ;; You need this even if it's empty
-         ;; so that a websocket peer is injected into browser.
+         ;; so that lein-cljsbuild can inject the Figwheel agent ;; into the output JS code.
          :figwheel {}
          }